TIME Features Women Leading Indias Farmer Protests On Its Cover - UrduPoint

 TIME Features Women Leading India's Farmer Protests On Its Cover

-The article - 'I Cannot Be Intimidated.
-I Cannot Be Bought' - talks about about how women have been on the frontlines of the protest against the three farm laws, while outlining that the Supreme Court had observed that they should return home.
+The article – 'I Cannot Be Intimidated.
+I Cannot Be Bought' -- talks about how women have been on the frontlines of the protest against the three farm laws, while outlining that the Supreme Court had observed that they should return home.

 Jasbir Kaur, who is mobilizing farmers at the Tikri protest site, said women were often not seen as farmers.
 "Their labour is immense but invisible.
 Women are changing women here.
 They are claiming their identities as farmers," she added.